wallymathieu/assertfail/_posts/2010-11-27-whats-wrong-with-sharepoint.markdown

     * Not a modern approach to package management.
 Its basically a cab file with files and xml describing it.
 2. Configuration
     * How do you test the deployment of configuration?
     * How does it work exactly?
 You have to observe the result ...
-It only works when you use it the right way and you dont get much in error messages.
+It only works when you use it the right way and you don't get much in error messages.
     * Deploying the right way is frikkin hard.
 But, if you expect the tools for sp to work without crashing your site, you better do it the right way.
 3. From line of code to result.
 Could this be described as lead time of changing a line of code to viewing the results of it in the interface?

-* 10 min or more if youre unlucky.
+* 10 min or more if you're unlucky.
 This means that the roundtrip is not comparable to a clean site in asp.net.

 * Not even a mediocre web platform.
 Its written for intranet.
 This shows.